Demi Lovato hospitalized after apparent drug overdose

 The singer, 25, was rushed from her home in the Hollywood Hills neighborhood to Cedars Sinai Medical Center, where sources said she was stable, alert and breathing.

-First responders who were called to Lovato's home used Narcan to reverse the effects of the overdose, the sources said.
+First responders who were called to Lovato's home used naloxone, an opioid-overdose antidote, to reverse the effects of the overdose, the sources said.

-The news was first reported by TMZ, which said Lovato had overdosed on heroin.
+The news was first reported by TMZ, which had originally said Lovato had overdosed on heroin, but then backtracked and said it was another drug.

 Lovato has been open about her battles with addiction, including a stint in rehab for issues related to an eating disorder and self-harm.